 Lecture Notes 6 - Respiratory System

-2. Exams will include questions based on material covered in lecture and in the text.
+3. Quizzes will include questions based on material covered in lecture.
+Exams will include questions based on material covered in lecture and in the text.
 Most readings in the text will be over material also covered in lecture.
 However, for each exam, you will be responsible for the material in one chapter of the text; material that will not be covered in lecture.
 Those chapters are as follows: Exam 1 = Chapter 11 (Endocrine Glands: Secretion and Action of Hormones), Exam 2 = Chapter 17 (Physiology of the Kidneys), Exam 3 = Chapter 18 (The Digestive System), and Exam 4 = Chapter 20 (Reproduction).

 Mid-term grade: Your grade at mid-term will be provided with your score on Exam 2.

 Disability Accommodation Statement: A student with a "disability" may be an individual with a physical or mental impairment that substantially limits one or more major life activities such as learning, seeing or hearing.
 Additionally, pregnancy accompanied by medical conditions that causes a similar substantial limitation may also be considered under the ADA.
 If you are registered with the Office of Services for Individuals with Disabilities, please obtain your accommodation letters from the OSID and present them to the course instructor to discuss any academic accommodations you need.
 If you believe you need accommodation and are not registered with the OSID, please contact the office in the Whitlock Building Room 361, by email at email@example.com or by telephone at (859) 622-2933.
 Upon individual request, this syllabus can be made available in an alternative format.